Stef-00012/simply-rjs/index.md

-these aare the docs of s0the simply-rjs npm
+these are the docs of the simply-rjs npm